xero/miasma.nvim/README.md

 ## customization

-this theme is built with `lush.nvim`, so the customization and is quite easy. checkout the "dev" branch `git checkout dev`, open `lua/lush_theme/miasma.lua` and execute `:Lushify`. then adjust colors to suit your taste with realtime feedback. checkout [the dev branch readme](https://github.com/xero/miasma.nvim/blob/dev/README.md) for details on building the optimized colorscheme. lots more details on using `lush` in their repo: [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim).
+this theme is built with `lush.nvim`, so the customization and is quite easy. first, checkout the "[dev](https://github.com/xero/miasma.nvim/tree/dev)" branch `git fetch origin dev && git checkout dev`, open the lua theme `nvim lua/lush_theme/miasma.lua` and execute `:Lushify`. then adjust colors to suit your taste with realtime feedback. checkout [the dev branch readme](https://github.com/xero/miasma.nvim/blob/dev/README.md) for details on building the optimized colorscheme. lots more details on using `lush` in their repo: [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim).